 Let's take a closer look at tuition and living expenses in Greece:

-Non-EU/EEA students are charged affordable tuition fees.
-On average, non-EU students pay a tuition fee of 1,500–2,000 EUR per year, which also includes textbooks for the chosen courses and the university housing.
+International students are charged affordable tuition fees.
+On average, students pay a tuition fee of 5,000-13,000 EUR per year for international Bachelor’s degrees, and 1,000–8,000 EUR per year for Masters.

 Being one of the most affordable countries in Europe, you won’t spend a lot on accommodation in Greece.
 For instance, students with financial needs can often live in university residence halls for free.